Carlyle Sailing Association

 Our goal through US Sailing's REACH program is to foster an interest in science, technology, engineering, and math (STEM) through sailing.
 The education challenge facing our nation calls for innovative ways to educate today's youth.
 Using sailing as a medium, REACH uses inquiry-based learning and engineering by design processes to provide youth with hands-on integrated learning opportunities that inspire interest in fields of study including physics, marine biology, robotics, technology and more.

 Launched in 2012, US Sailing's leadership is embracing STEM education through the sport of sailing by engaging students in hands on learning opportunities and challenging them to reach higher academic goal.

-The programs emphasize Learn-to and Practice Sail Classes.
-Students will learn to solo sail in the simple, stable, designed Optimist Pram and will also have the opportunity to sail the more high-performance Open Bic.
+The programs emphasize learn-to and practice sail classes.
+Students will learn to solo sail in the simple, stable, designed Optimist Pram and will also have the opportunity to sail the more high-performance O'pen Skiff.
 Instructions will include information from the REACH program, introduce to boat rigging, recreational sailing, and safe boating practices.

 Juniors with advanced sailing skills will be given the opportunity to learn about boat handling, tactics, and rules while participating in individual racing, match racing, and team racing.